molecularmodelinglab/TuneX/README.md

-# BASIL (Basyesian Approcah to Scientific Iteration and Learning)
+# BASIL (Bayesian Approcah to Scientific Iteration and Learning)
 A graphical interface for experimental and process optimization

 ## Current Status: Early Development